 After you make your first batch of pumpkin purée from scratch you’ll notice a few subtle differences between it and the canned kind (like Libby’s brand.)

-Some canned types actually use a combination of various winter squash and are not made entirely of pumpkin.
+• Lastly, some canned types actually use a combination of various winter squash and are not made entirely of pumpkin.
 Since winter squash, like butternut squash, is slightly sweeter than pumpkin, canned pumpkin purée tends to have a bit more sugar than fresh.

-If you have the extra time and a pumpkin on hand, homemade pumpkin purée is the most freshflavorful, and creamiest type to use in recipes.
+If you have the extra time and a pumpkin on hand, homemade purée is the most freshflavorful, and creamiest type to use in recipes.
 Skip the canned stuff!

 Learn how to make pumpkin puree from different types of pumpkins.

 • Pumpkin.
 A word of caution – the most flavorful (and edible!) type of pumpkin will not be sitting outside of the store on the curbside display.
-The pumpkin you want for this purée will be in the produce section and is most often located with the other winter squash (e.g., butternut, acorn, and spaghetti squash.)
+The variety you want for this purée will be in the produce section and is most often located with the other winter squash (e.g., butternut, acorn, and spaghetti squash.)
 You will want to look for what are called Pie Pumpkins.
 A whole pumpkin is typically somewhere between 2-4 pounds and makes enough purée to use in a pumpkin pie recipe.

 • Oil.
 Either olive oil or a milder oil, such as avocado, can be used.
 This helps to caramelize the purée while cooking, giving it a richer and slightly sweeter flavor once roasted.